-This story was supposed to be all about #MeToo, the American music industry, and my remarkably uneventful experience of dating R Kelly—after having survived domestic abuse earlier in life—but the narrative refused to follow the predefined trajectory.
+This story was supposed to be all about #MeToo, the American music industry, and my remarkably uneventful and ordinary experience of briefly dating R Kelly—after having survived domestic abuse earlier in life—but the narrative refused to follow the predefined trajectory.
 After rewriting it a million times, I realized that the story starts in my birth country of Russia.
 It is about my culture, about Russian women and our cross-generational strengths, weaknesses, courage, and servitude.

 I became an American citizen a long time ago and yet, I have been navigating my life in America as a Russian woman on the run from our mandatory martyrdom—and that it my story.
 My experience with Rob is a peculiar but insignificant part of it.